docs

 | AdvancedMD Billing Services | from $429/provider per AdvancedMD's published pricing | ~$38,610 |

-At Tebra's published $99 low end and 90 providers, that runs ~$8,910 per month, so the gap versus Medi's all-in $2,175 to $2,675 is roughly $6,200 to $6,700 per month, about $75,000 to $80,000 per year, and it widens with every practice added.
+At Tebra's published $399 non-physician standard rate and 90 providers, that runs ~$35,910 per month, so the gap versus Medi's roughly $4,000 to $8,000 a month is large and widens as claim volume per provider stays flat while Tebra's bill keeps rising with provider count regardless of volume.
+Tebra's cheaper $99 to $199 Billing Starter rate does not apply to the practices modeled here: it is limited to practices submitting fewer than 100 claims per month, and a practice above that for three consecutive months moves to standard pricing.
+Practices under the cap do qualify and keep the rate, but the seat-price rule still runs against it.
+At $1.00 per claim a seat is cheaper only when the provider submits more claims per month than the seat costs in dollars, and a $99 seat needs more than 99 claims, which the cap forbids.
 AdvancedMD's per-provider model produces a far larger number at the same provider count; CollaborateMD does not publish pricing on its own site, with a BestNotes partner rate sheet listing roughly $0.38 per claim (declining with volume) plus about $54 per provider, so get a current quote.
 Onboarding and implementation add first-year cost that several vendors quote individually; request it before budget approval.

 Per-provider pricing is a tax on growth: every new client raises the software bill.
 That is a structural fact, not a quality verdict.
 See Medi vs Tebra, AdvancedMD, and CollaborateMD for the side-by-side detail.